kubo/ruby-oci8/docs/hanging-after-inactivity.md

 * macOS
 * Windows x86 and x64
 * Solaris x86_64

-It may be supported on the following platforms if someone helps me to fix [plthook][] used by ruby-oci8.

-* HP-UX IA64
-* HP-UX PA-RISC 64
-* Solaris SPARC

 This feature is implemented with hackish way.
 When `tcp_keepalive_time` is set, Oracle client library's